edwardcallow/tesco-jargon/i.md

 #### Individual action pllan
 An action plan driven from a red light on the store steering wheel that shows the activity planned to get the light to green.

+#### Inform
+Mobile app available to all Tesco staff with a TPXid or MyAccount login to view stock location and availability in all stores.

 #### Information for busness (I4B)
 The name of the system that holds performance information about stores.
 This can be accessed by managers via a computer to monitor and evaluate performance of their departments and overall store.